vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 }
 ```

 In the example above we added one dependency: `vue-router-layout`.
-During the plugin invocation this npm module will be installed and this dependency will be added to the user `package.json` file.
+During the plugin invocation, this npm module will be installed and this dependency will be added to the user `package.json` file.

-With the same API method we can add new npm tasks to the project.
-To do so, we need to specify task name and a command that should be run in the `scripts` section of the user `package.json`:
+With the same API method, we can add new npm tasks to the project.
+To do so, we need to specify the task name and a command that should be run in the `scripts` section of the user `package.json`:

 ```js
 // generator/index.js